 This pass is popular with families visiting San Diego with kids who:

-- think they’ll visit San Diego Zoo and the Balboa Park Museums next door.
-Museum tickets can add up quickly, trust me.
+- Think they’ll visit the San Diego Zoo and the Balboa Park Museums next door.
+Museum admission costs can add up quickly, trust me

-- need a sightseeing pass with either LEGOLAND and/or SeaWorld on it.
+- Need a sightseeing pass with either LEGOLAND and/or SeaWorld San Diego on it

-You may also visit included attractions once per day.
-So, if you have 3-day All-Inclusive Pass and visit San Diego Zoo on Monday and you don’t finish touring the park, you may return on Tuesday and even Wednesday to see all of the animals on your list.
+You may also visit the attractions included once.
+So, if you have a 3-day All-Inclusive Pass and visit San Diego Zoo on Monday and don’t finish touring the park, you can’t return on Tuesday or Wednesday.

-The All-Inclusive Go San Diego pass is available in 1-, 2-, 3-,4-, 5-, and 7-day increments, but needs to be used on consecutive calendar days.
+The Go City San Diego All-Inclusive Pass is available in 1-, 2-, 3-,4-, 5-, and 7-day increments but needs to be used on consecutive calendar days.

-The more you do in San Diego using this pass, the higher your savings will be.
+The more you use this pass in San Diego, the higher your savings will be.

 Explorer Pass

-Who this is for: Visitors who are planning on sightseeing primarily in downtown San Diego and Balboa Park.
-They do not plan to visit LEGOLAND California or SeaWorld San Diego (these premium attractions are only included on the All-Inclusive pass) and plan on visiting either San Diego Zoo OR San Diego Zoo Safari Park.
+Who this is for: Visitors planning on sightseeing primarily in downtown San Diego and Balboa Park.
+They do not plan to visit LEGOLAND California or SeaWorld San Diego (these premium attractions are only included on the All-Inclusive Pass) and plan on visiting either San Diego Zoo OR San Diego Zoo Safari Park.

-The Explorer Pass allows you to purchase admission to 3, 4, 5, or 7 attractions.
+The Explorer Pass allows you to purchase admission to 2, 3, 4, 5, or 7 attractions.
 You’ll have 60 days to use it after activation.
 Some of our major attractions are missing from the list, so you’ll want to ensure that everything you want to see is included.
-That being said, it’s an excellent option that can save you up to 60% off of gate pricing.
+That being said, it’s an excellent option that can save you up to 50% off gate pricing.

 If you live in San Diego and your family doesn’t have an annual membership to our theme parks or local museums, this is a great way to save on local fun.